James Kudooski (real name: Qudus Oko-Osi) is a public speaker, a writer, a poet, and an artist.

 Good preparation is an ethic in public speaking you dare not overlook.
 This is an ethical issue not just because the level of preparation determines the level of your success but also because it shows the value you place on your audience.

 Remember that in listening to you, your audience has invested time, effort, and, in some cases, money they could have used for something else.
-In return, they expect something in return!
+They expect something in return!
 It wouldn’t be fair and ethical for you to repay such investments with a wishy-washy presentation!

 Prepare well in advance.
-Do research on the subject and gather all necessary facts and references.
+Research the subject and gather all necessary facts and references.
 Then rehearse your speech.
 Practice until you gain mastery of your speech.

-Such advance preparation will make your delivery flow.
-It will make your speech achieve its intended purpose.
+Such preparation will help your speech flow and achieve its intended purpose.
 And more importantly, it will leave your audience satisfied.
 Your audience will be able to tell if you do not prepare well.
-And this can be really harmful.
+And this can be harmful.
 Apart from failing to achieve your objective, the audience may get angry.

 Start early and don’t procrastinate.
 This can save you from a very big mess.